+- 13.1.
+The school will always:

-- Ensure that they are listened to. - Ensure that strategies are put in place to support individual needs. - Implement appropriate learning programmes and raising awareness about the impact of bystanders.
+- Ensure that they are listened to.

+- Ensure that strategies are put in place to support individual needs.

+- Implement appropriate learning programmes and raising awareness about the impact of bystanders.

-13.2.
-Strategies we may use include
+- 13.2.
+Strategies we may use include:

-Circle Time

-- Assemblies

-- Circle of Friends
+- Circle Time.

+- Assemblies.

+- Social Stories.

+- Interventions around friendships.

-- Participation in Anti-Bullying/Friendship Week
+- Participation in Anti-Bullying/Friendship Week.

-- Work with other agencies
+- Work with other agencies.

-- Implement sanctions
+- Implement sanctions.